serena-peschiaroli/javacert-simulazione-2-mattina/README.md

 }

 The are 1 correct answers
-x Compile time error at line 1.
+Compile time error at line 1.
-It will print Sum = 0
+- [x] It will print Sum = 0
 It will print Sum = 20
 Runtime error.
 None of the above.